Skip to content

 Dark Ages at the Vermeule House

-One may consider the last thirty years of the 19th century to be a dark age for the Vermeule House.
-Not due to the condition of the property, but rather because of the lack of personality and family history.
+One may consider the last thirty years of the 19th century to be a dark age for the Vermeule House, not due to the property’s condition but rather because of the lack of personality and family history.
 Corresponding to the large amount of commercial development of the area, the Vermeule House property was owned in this time by real estate investors who never lived on the property itself.
-Additionally, the property was further subdivided and only 59 acres remained attached to the house by the end of the 19th Century.
+Additionally, the property was further subdivided, and only 59 acres of land had been attached to the house by the end of the 19th Century.
 The property was sold several times in this short span and was subject to five total mortgages totaling $26,700.
-While the first few owners of the property during this time are well documented, there is no clear record of who owned the property between 1891-1900.
+While the first few property owners during this time are well documented, there is no clear record of who owned the property between 1891-1900.

 1887 railroad map of Somerset County.
 The railways are depicted with black lines.
 The numerous lines leading to Newark and New York City, highlight the county’s growth of commercial development.